-One of the most common thing that comes in our mind regarding human waste; is to dump it to the sewers and let the government take care of it.
-With an average person producing more than 90 litters of sewage per day; its obvious to wonder how sewage is managed and treated on ships.
+One of the most common things that come in our mind regarding human waste; is to dump it to the sewers and let the government take care of it.
+With an average person producing more than 90 litters of sewage per day; it’s obvious to wonder how sewage is managed and treated on ships.

 Now since we no longer have the luxury to discharge untreated human waste at sea and have limited space to store; the sewage produced is first treated and then discharged.
 The process used to systematically break the sewage into small parts; using biological and chemical method is known as sewage treatment.